Patient Registrar Salary

 Popular Skills for Patient Registrar

-Survey results suggest that Patient Registrars put a wide range of professional skills to use.
-Most notably, skills in Electronic Medical Records, Medical Coding, Knowledge of Medicaid & Medicare, and Bilingual are correlated to pay that is above average, with boosts between 5 percent and 16 percent.
+Patient Registrars seem to exploit a large range of skills on the job.
+Most notably, skills in Electronic Medical Records, Medical Coding, Bilingual, and Knowledge of Medicaid & Medicare are correlated to pay that is above average, with boosts between 5 percent and 16 percent.
 Skills that are correlated to lower pay, on the other hand, include Typing.
 Most people familiar with Customer Service also know Typing.

 Pay by Experience Level for Patient Registrar